 top of page

-• Heel callous builds on the bottom of the heel and occurs when walking or standing without shoes.
+• Heel callus builds on the bottom of the heel and occurs when walking or standing without shoes.

-• Our body creates callous to protect itself from it's environment.
+• Our body creates callus to protect itself from it's environment.

-• A podiatrist debrides callous with a scalpel blade.
+• A podiatrist debrides callus with a scalpel blade.
 This is painless.

-• You can prevent heel callous by wearing enclosed shoes and socks.
+• You can prevent heel callus by wearing enclosed shoes and socks.

 • Apply urea cream regularly.

-• Pumice stones can also be used to remove callous.
+• Pumice stones can also be used to remove callus.

 • Cracked heels should be treated as sometimes they can ulcerate and get infected.